 The change in GHG emissions from non-renewable sources should also be considered.
 Since digester gas is a renewable source, the primary benefit of the digester gas engine comes from CO2e emission reductions in reducing grid electricity demand, which relies on non-renewable sources.
-Assuming the engine runs at 100% load, 100% of the time, this Project would result in a net decrease of about 290 MT per year of non-renewable CO2e.
+Assuming the engine runs at 100% load, 100% of the time, this b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?

+Project would result in a net decrease of about 290 MT per year of non-renewable CO2e.
 If the engine runs at less than 100% load or less than 100% of the time, the non-renewable CO2e emissions will still decrease under any reasonable operation scenario (e.g., 80% load, 80% of the time).